erikvanmechelen/wind/manuscript/28openings.md

 Ah ha!
 Russia's support is successful, helping the English fleet in Sweden out of his owned supply center, retaining control of it.

-"Had my maneuver not succeeded, I may have had to disband the northern fleet," never a option Frederico was fond of as it significantly reduces winning

-chances, "as my southern game was quite lively indeed."

-Frederico lived for poetic moves such as this one.
-While he did not shy away from sending letters of games not going his way, the ratio of letters with a triumphant tone to a defeated tenor was impressive indeed.
-And every time I examined the reports and inserts of positions Frederico sent, I found a new way of optimistically approaching my own games.
+In this game, the Russian may have had to disband that northern fleet if this gambit had not succeeded.

 ## TURKEY

-Frederico, preferring to be at the absolute center of influencing play, and soaking up attention like sunbathers in Marseille, didn't much care for Turkey.
-He described it thus: "Bland at best."

-And yet, despite this disdain, I witnessed Mr. Barbosa work his magic toward big draws and decisive victories.

-Take heed as the "quiet corner position" to which Frederico turned down his nose is certainly nothing to sneeze at.
+While I prefer to play a more central and active Great Power, I do enjoy me some Turkey.

 1901

 With concentrated home centers in Con, Ank, and Smy, the Turkish homeland is relatively easy to defend for even sustained sieges.
 A four-center Turk with, say, a fleet in BLA, a fleet in AEG, and armies in Bul and Con is as formidable a rock as any four-center power.

-"But you ought not merely aim to survive," Mr. Barbosa reminded me in my earliest games in control of the Turkish units.
-"Where is your fifth center coming from?"
-(This, conveniently, is a useful question for Italy.)
+But you ought not merely aim to survive.
+Where is your fifth center coming from?
+This, conveniently, is a useful question for Italy.
 Will your fifth center be Greece, Rumania, Sevastopol?
 Which should it be?
 When is the best moment to annex it?

-Mr. Barbosa played four openings with Turkey.

 BEYOND 1902

 Turkey's game can be quite strong with only 5 or 6 centers.
 With fleets in AEG and BLA, Turkey can mobilize armies into southern Russia or the Balkans via convoy as well as defend comfortably.
 To win, Turkey will likely have to break through into Saint Petersburg or perhaps Portugal.

-FREDERICO’S CHOICE
+ERIK’S CHOICE

-"Armenia, with army or fleet, if over-used by yours truly, is altogether under-utilized by the general population."
+The Ship of the Desert which showcases the surprising F Ank - Arm.

 ## Balkan Gambit (Austria)